Support Us Button Widget

 Photo by Jeff Dickson

 Need a new book to curl up with this fall?
 The Chattanooga area is home to several charming bookstores.
-Here are four local spots to explore the next time you’re in the mood to browse.
+Here are five local spots to explore the next time you’re in the mood to browse.

 The Book & Cover | 1310 Hanover St.